 Tilting Towards one of the Three

 Finally, different people and careers will also require different tilts.
 For example a school teacher after tenure probably has less need for opportunity then a corporate employee.
-Instead they perhaps are tilting more towards a particular type of job satisfaction of making a difference in a young kids life.
+Instead they perhaps are tilting more towards a particular type of satisfaction of making a difference in a young kids life.
 A future business executive meanwhile need more opportunity early on to make it to the top.
-Still in either case, there needs to be all 3 available to truly have a good job.
+Still in either case, there needs to be all 3 available to truly have a good fit.

 Do you consider your current job a good job?
 Where does it stand on the scale of Satisfaction, Compensation, and Opportunity?